Table of Contents

 On the other hand, all of those same factors make this one of Argentina’s most popular and accessible areas, visited by thousands of tourists each season.
 In this respect, the northern region can feel somewhat less “Patagonian” and adventurous than the more remote regions to the south.
 Since most of the fishing is located relatively close to several small population centers, some stretches do receive a modest amount of pressure.
 It’s still comparatively light by North American standards, however, and it’s entirely possible to spend a day without encountering another angler.

-•What to bring: a fast-action 4-7 weight rod with floating line is ideal for most situations.
+What to bring: a fast-action 4-7 weight rod with a floating line is ideal for most situations.
 Lake fishing & larger rivers may require heavier rods and heavy sinking lines.

 In Part 3, we’ll continue our journey south to the next fishing region: Central Patagonia.